Skip to main content

 There’s a similar togetherness on the application process.
 “I found the Barclays process much more engaging and involving than the other companies I applied to.
 I was able to find people with a similar mindset and make friends right away,“ says Matt.

 “The interview process was really good.
 All the tasks and events were interesting.
 But the main attraction was the culture and values.
 I didn’t fit in at other companies.
 But Barclays is such an inclusive place.
 Plus there are so many opportunities and the pay is really good too.
-It just seemed so exciting,” adds Kate
+It just seemed so exciting,” adds Kate.

 For Fizah, it was the apprenticeship scheme itself that stood out: “There was so much variety at Barclays, with four different pathways to choose from, and lots of ways to specialise.”